-- Schedule breaks throughout your day so that you can try to relax a little and refocus.
+- Schedule breaks throughout your day to help you relax and refocus.
 This can be hard to do at home—especially when you get up from your workspace and see a pile of laundry or other chores that need to be done—but you’re not going to be doing your best work if you’re tired and jumping from one task to the next.
 Set an alarm if you need to, but make sure you take the time to stand up and walk away from your computer!

 - Accept the fact that some things may have to take the back burner for a while, like responding to nonessential messages or cleaning the apartment as regularly as you would like.
 We’re all in the same boat, and no one is going to judge you.

 For many people, anxiety about losing their jobs has led to them work longer hours and take less time off than they normally would.
-But rather than working yourself to exhaustion, you might want to try conveying your fears and work-from-home burnout concerns to your supervisor.
+But rather than working yourself to exhaustion, consider communicating your fears and work-from-home burnout concerns to your supervisor.

-- Set up a one-on-one meeting with your boss so that you can review your current projects with them in detail.
+- Set up a one-on-one meeting with your manager to review your current projects with them in detail.
 See if any changes can be made that would make your work more manageable.
-Your boss may not even be aware of conflicting priorities, so it’s a good idea to make this a regular check-in if it’s not already.
+Your boss may not be aware of conflicting priorities, so it’s a good idea to make this a regular check-in (if it’s not already).